osmanramadan/osmanramadan/README.md

-I am Osman, a software engineer.
+I am  a software engineer.
 I studied computer science and software engineering at the College of Computers and Artificial Intelligence, in addition to many online courses with platforms such as Udacity.
 I am committed to providing innovative and smart technological solutions.
 I always strive to achieve the highest levels of quality and performance in every project I undertake.

 My ability to learn quickly and adapt to challenges makes me able to keep pace with technological developments and provide the most effective solutions.